QiansiqiHu/DOT-server/README.md

    srun --gres=gpu:1 --pty bash    # Get an interactive shell with 1 GPU
    ```

+> [!NOTE]
-> Limits of  `srun`: The `srun` command creates an interactive session that requires you to stay connected.
+> The `srun` command creates an interactive session that requires you to stay connected.
 If your SSH connection drops, your job will terminate immediately.
 For longer tasks or when you need to disconnect, always use `sbatch` instead.

 ## Contact